Naveen Jindal School of Management

 Each candidate must satisfactorily complete the following 10 semester credit hours basic core:

 ACCT 6201 Introduction to Financial Accounting

 OPRE 6301 Quantitative Introduction to Risk and Uncertainty in Business

 Elective Courses: 26 semester credit hours

-A student's course of study beyond the core can be determined in consultation with faculty members, area coordinators or the advising office.
-Student may continue to generalize in management courses or choose to concentrate in a given subject that has historically been offered as a defined specialty in the master's programs.
-A concentration is an informal collection of electives that address a student's educational goals and may be aligned with functional area specialties, or it may cut across functional areas.
-Each concentration has a minimum of 15 semester credit hours in a given area such as:
+A student's course of study beyond the core can be determined in consultation with faculty members, area coordinators, or the advising office.
+Student may continue to generalize in management courses or choose to concentrate in a given subject that has historically been offered as defined specialties in the master's programs.
+Concentration is an informal collection of electives that address a student's educational goals and may be aligned with functional area specialties, or may cut across functional areas.
+Each concentration has minimum of 15 semester credit hours in a given area such as: